-The simple recipes are one of the greatest joys of summer cookouts, whether it is just a backyard family gathering or block party.
+The simple recipes are one of the greatest hits of summer cookouts, whether it is just a backyard family gathering or a block party.
 It is easy to make, low mess, low fuss, and a great way to bond over the shared cooking time.

 This salsa is crunchy, sweet, tangy, fresh, and little spicy.
 Serve it with chips or on top of tacos enchiladas or add to the stuffing in flautas.
 Use the freshest ingredients you can find.
 It is best served fresh but can be made ahead of time and refrigerated for a day.

 Use the plentiful fresh produce in summer – fresh corn, tomatoes, and cilantro.
 Whether you call it a salad or salsa it is a healthy and light side dish to serve.
 Not only is it healthy it is vegan as well.
 Add a cup of canned beans or grilled tofu and you can make a vegan meal out of this!

 Corn, tomatoes, cilantro, crunchy onions, green peppers (depending on taste) and lemon are the “must have” ingredients for corn salsa.
 Other than these you can mix and match a variety of other ingredients according to your taste and what is available in the pantry.
 A few options are